Vilsepi/dark-diffusion/README.md

 - Button and tabs in general
 - When server loads something, dark blue curtains appear momentarily (e.g. over checkpoint selection, over prompts) to disable user input.
 - When tokens are being counted, an unstyled word "Loading" appears in the upper-right of a text prompt window.
+- Need to unify settings margins. `#txt2img_cfg_scale` is not inside a `#txt2img_settings > div.row` like most of the other settings.
+Also Seed label is not like any other label.
+- Haven't figured out why custom fonts don't seem to load from web.
+Local fonts would need to be delivered to assets directory, but it does not seems to load font-faces from an external either.

 ## Acknowledgements